 Every quantum event splits the multiverse, so my measure should decline by 20 orders of magnitude every second.

-There isn’t the slightest evidence that irrevocable splitting, splitting into decoherent branches occurs on that scale, and plenty of evidence—eg. the existence of quantum computing—that it doesnt.
+There isn’t the slightest evidence that irrevocable splitting, splitting into decoherent branches occurs at every microscopic event—that would be combining the frequency of coherentism style splitting with the finality of decoherent splitting.
+As well as the conceptual incoherence, there is In fact plenty of evidence—eg. the existence of quantum computing—that it doesnt work that way

 “David Deutsch, one of the founders of quantum computing in